Anatomy and Physiology of the Respiratory System

 Pseudostratified ciliated columnar epithelium

-24. What is another name of the pharyngeal tonsil?
+24. What is another name for the pharyngeal tonsil?

 Adenoid